 Alexander joined Watsi on February 2nd, 2018.
 Four years ago, Alexander joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Alexander's most recent donation supported Sein, a day laborer and father of three from Thailand, to fund internal fixation surgery.
+Alexander's most recent donation supported Khin, a 28-year-old father from Burma, to fund a CT scan of his broken spine.

 Sein is a 40-year-old father of three from Thailand.
 Sein and his family are day laborers.
 During his free time, he likes to watch movies on his mobile phone.
 During the evening of May 8th, 2023, Sein and his wife were walking around their neighborhood after it had rained.
 Suddenly, Sein slipped on the slushy and muddy road, falling and hitting his right knee on the concrete beside the road.
 The fall caused him to fracture his right patella.
 Sein feels pain around his right knee and it is still slightly swollen and inflamed.
 Due to the pain, he cannot move his right leg and he feels uncomfortable with his leg in a cast.
 With the help of our medical partner, Burma Children Medical Fund, Sein will undergo surgery to reset his fractured bones and ensure proper healing.
 The procedure is scheduled for May 12th and will cost $1,500.
 This procedure will help him walk and work again, and he will no longer be in pain.
 Sein said, "I want to thank my neighbors and you [BCMF] and everyone else for helping me.
 I hope I can make a full recovery.
 When I've recovered fully, I will work hard for my family and I will fulfill my children’s wishes of going to Bangkok and working there for the betterment of their lives."